If you are wondering how to darn socks or fix holes in knitting, you’ve come to the right place. Here is a step-by-step video tutorial on…

 Another tip, this one slightly obvious but worth following all the same: if you find a hole in your knitted garment, stop wearing it!
 And maybe gently advise your loved ones (who will be asking you to do the sock repair) to do the same.

 Usually a hole can be rescued quickly if it is caught in time, but if you continue to walk on your holey sock, you will wear out more threads and have to repair more rows.

 This is how the turquoise sock in the photo at the beginning of this post came to be so amazingly worn-out (…ahem big sister).

 And that’s it!
 You will now be a hero amongst people who love handknit garments and wear them until they are threadbare – not a bad set of people to have on your side.

 - Knitwear Care: How To Block Socks And Why

 - For The Long-Suffering Knitter: Top 5 Stretches For Knitting Pain And Stiffness

-If you liked this tutorial on how to darn socks and mend holes in knitting, please add a link to this post on your blog, tell people about it on your favorite knitting forum, leave me a comment, and click the “Like” or “Tweet” buttons.
+If you liked this tutorial on how to darn socks and mend holes in knitting, please add a link to this post on your blog, tell people about it on your favorite knitting forum and leave me a comment here.